Habtwolde/Habtwolde/README.md

 👋 Wassap I am Habtamu Wolde 🧑‍💻 from Addis Ababa, Ethiopia!

-👀 I enjoy in so many different things but programming and Meditation is my kind of things.
+👀 I enjoy in so many different things but c, python programming and Meditation is my kind of things.

 🌱 I’m currently learning Software Engineering at ALX